Mediating over Children and Finances

 Why choose Kent Family Mediation Service?

-You will have peace of mind and confidence by knowing that if you choose Kent Family Mediation Service (whether you are a legally aided, or a private client) you will be working with a highly trained, accredited and qualified family mediator, who has the ability, knowledge and skills that will help you to decide the best outcome for you.
+You will have peace of mind and confidence by knowing that if you choose Kent Family Mediation Service you will be working with a highly trained, accredited and qualified family mediator, who has the ability, knowledge and skills that will help you to decide the best outcome for you.

 Mediation with Kent Family Mediation Services costs less than £1,000 in comparison to solicitors costs which can range between £2,000 and £10,000.
 In children’s issues, legal costs could be as much as £20,000.